anseki/readline-sync/README.md

 + The best solution is [child_process.execSync](https://github.com/joyent/node/blob/master/doc/api/child_process.markdown#child_processexecsynccommand-options) in core modules of Node.
 But it is not supported by current version.
 + The good modules (native addon) for synchronous execution exist.
 But node-gyp can't compile those in some platforms or Node versions.
 + I think that the security is important more than the speed.
 Some modules have problem about security.
-(It don't protect data.)
+(Those don't protect data.)
 I think that the speed is not needed usually, because readlineSync is used while user types keys.

 Someday, I may rewrite readlineSync to use child_process.execSync, or safety module.